Homelessness (End of Life Care) Bill

 Overview

-This bill aims to ensure that homeless individuals with terminal illnesses receive appropriate housing and end-of-life care.
-It amends the Housing Act 1996 to prioritize their needs and requires cooperation between housing authorities, social services, and healthcare providers.
+This bill aims to ensure that homeless individuals with terminal illnesses receive appropriate end-of-life care and housing.
+It amends the Housing Act 1996 to prioritize their housing needs and facilitate cooperation between relevant authorities to provide suitable accommodation and support.

 Description